javrasya/django-river/docs/getting_started.rst

        ...
        ]

-2. Create your states as one of them will be your initial state (Look at :ref:`state-administration`.)
-3. Create your transition approval metadata with authorized permissions and user groups along with their priority (Look at :ref:`transition-approval-meta-administration`.)
-4. Create your first state machine in your model
+3. Create your first state machine in your model

     .. code:: python